RaghavendraPatel/Roxiler-Assignment/readme.md

-To write a comprehensive README for the project involving a transactions table with filtering, search, and pagination functionalities, follow this structured format:

-markdown
-Copy code
 # Transactions Dashboard

 This project provides a comprehensive solution for displaying and managing transaction data.
 It includes a React-based frontend that features a transactions table with capabilities for month-based filtering, text search, pagination, and detailed visualization through bar and pie charts.
 The backend, built with Node.js and Express, offers RESTful APIs to support these features.